President Trump has already visited Paris; now President Macron is visiting Washington.

 And chemical weapons use is something which he as already authorized the use of force against in the case of the Syrian regime.

-With President Macron in Washington, the President of the Republic, was in a position to influence the US President with regard to options and choice.s His own advice dovetailed nicely with internal debates within the Trump Administration as well.
+The President of the Republic, has been in a position to influence the US President with regard to options and choices with regard to Syria.
+His own advice dovetailed nicely with internal debates within the Trump Administration as well.